 To make the most of the November leaves, go on a hike or drive on the Blue Ridge Parkway.

-Some of the best trails in Asheville include Mount Mitchell and Mount Pisgah, so be sure to add them to your Asheville itinerary.
+Our fave trails included Mount Mitchell and Mount Pisgah, so be sure to add them to your Asheville itinerary.
 Remember to bring a camera because there are amazing photo opportunities.

-Another great thing to do in Asheville in November is visit the Biltmore Estate, one of the largest homes in America.
+Another experience we loved during our November Asheville trip was visiting the Biltmore Estate, one of the largest homes in America.
 It has a library, an indoor swimming pool, 65 fireplaces, and a bowling alley.

-And in November, it’s decked out with beautiful Christmas decorations.
+And in November, we found it decked out with beautiful Christmas decorations.
 While the mansion is beautiful any time of the year, the large evergreens, sparkling lights, and holiday wreaths make it extra special.

-The best way to see Asheville?
-On a 2.5 hour guided electric bike tour!
-Cruise past architectural gems, city streets, and picturesque neighborhoods guided by a local.
+I think our favorite activity in Asheville though, was the 2.5-hour guided electric bike tour we did around the city, cruising past architectural gems, city streets, and picturesque neighborhoods guided by a local.

 Check the price and availability of the Asheville e-Bike tour here.